skucik20/AtomicHabits/README.md

 - [ ] If you click on X in HabitTitle TextBox in edit mode app will crash NULL
 - [x] Scroll does not work on list in Progrss history
-- [ ] If you delate habbit in combobox in progress history it still remains
 - [ ] Remove highliting of the list
 - [ ] If you change list arreangement it restes after restart